dictyBase/dicty-components-page-editor/README.md

 yarn add dictyBase/dicty-components-page-editor#2.0.0
 ```

 Note that any version from `1.4.0` on up uses the new Slate 0.5x data format.
+Versions `3.0.0` and up do not have
+a data migration script bundled with the library.

 ## Usage